realworldocaml/book/en/06-variants.md

 ### Example: Terminal colors redux

+We're going to go back to the terminal color example that we discussed earlier.
 Imagine that we have a new terminal type that adds yet more colors, say, by adding an alpha channel so you can specify translucent colors.
-We could model this extended set of colors as follows.
+We could model this extended set of colors as follows, using an ordinary variant.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # type extended_color =